r13i/egg-programing-language/README.md

-# Creating a new programming language, called Egg:
+# Creating a new programming language, called Egg

 This project is proposed in the book: Eloquent JavaScript, 3rd edition, by Marijn Haverbeke.

-### Syntax:
+### Syntax

-The syntax is the first visible part of a script in programming language.
+The syntax is the first visible part of a script written in a programming language.

 The language we are building will have the following specifications:
 - Egg will be an expression-oriented language.